-A radioactive atom will attempt to reach stability by throwing off nucleons (protons or neutrons), as well as other particles, or by releasing energy in other forms.
+A radioactive atom will attempt to reach stability by ejecting nucleons (protons or neutrons), as well as other particles, or by releasing energy in other forms.

 On this page

-Radioactivity is the property of some unstable atoms (radionuclides) to spontaneously emit nuclear radiation, usually alpha-rays or beta-rays, often accompanied by gamma-rays.
-This radiation is emitted when the nucleus undergoes radioactive decay and is converted into a different isotope which may, according to its number of neutrons and protons, be either radioactive (unstable) or stable (non-radioactive).
+Radioactivity is the property of some unstable atoms (radionuclides) to spontaneously emit nuclear radiation, usually alpha particles or beta particles often accompanied by gamma-rays.
+This radiation is emitted when the nucleus undergoes radioactive decay and is converted into a different isotope which may, according to its number of neutrons and protons, be either radioactive (unstable) or non-radioactive (stable).
 This “daughter” nucleus will usually be of a different chemical element to the original isotope

 The band of nuclear stability (Figure 1) indicates various neutron/proton combinations that give rise to observable nuclei with measurable half-lives.
 A close-up look at the band of nuclear stability in the region from Z = 66 (dysprosium) through Z = 79 (gold) shows the types of radioactive processes undergone by various nuclides.
 Nuclides with lower neutron/proton ratios tend to undergo positron emission, electron capture, or alpha emission, whereas nuclides with higher neutron/proton ratios tend to undergo beta emission.